code-423n4/2023-10-wildcat/README.md

 - Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Timelock function, ERC-20 Token
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
 - Please describe required context: N/A
-- Does it use an oracle?: No
+- Does it use an oracle?: Yes [Chainalysis]
 - Describe any novel or unique curve logic or mathematical models your code uses: N/A
 - Is this either a fork of or an alternate implementation of another project?: N/A
 - Does it use a side-chain?: N/A